-The Nulhegan Cultural and Historic Preservation Department’s primary purpose is to ensure the protection and preservation of traditional teachings, cultural awareness, and historical accuracy of the Abenaki people.
+The Nulhegan Cultural and Historic Preservation Department’s primary purpose is to ensure the protection, preservation and promotion of traditional teachings, cultural awareness, and historical accuracy of the Abenaki people.
 The Department and Tribal Council work to address the cultural needs of the Abenaki people in the areas of, but not limited to:

 History - research, document, and present Abenaki history that depicts an accurate picture of the past and present.

 Language - revitalize, sustain, and encourage the use of the Abenaki language by providing ongoing educational opportunities through classes and using new technology.

 Outreach - provide accurate Abenaki history, from a combination of primary source material and knowledgeable Elders, through educational resource development to classrooms, schools, and other interested organizations.

 The Goal of the Cultural and Historic Preservation Department is to revitalize, promote, sustain and document the culture, language, and history in a manner that honors the past generations, ensures a healthy and balanced tribal community, utilizes the advice and knowledge of the elders, and educates the general public in a manner that serves tribal interests.

 We do this by: